zotero/citeproc-js-server/README.md

-﻿# citeproc-node
+# citeproc-js-server

-Citeproc-node is tested with io.js.
-It should also work with nodejs 0.12 with harmony features, but jsdom, on which citeproc-node relies, has moved to io.js.
+citeproc-js-server is a Node-based server that generates citations and bibliographies using [citeproc.js](https://github.com/Juris-M/citeproc-js).

-For optimal performance, you should maintain separate directories with json styles/locales.
+For optimal performance, you should maintain separate directories with JSON styles/locales.
 This can be done by running the included xmltojson.py:

 ```